microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/Reset-MgBetaTenantRelationshipManagedTenantOnboardingStatus.md

 # Reset-MgBetaTenantRelationshipManagedTenantOnboardingStatus

 ## SYNOPSIS
-Carries out the appropriate procedures to reset the onboarding status for the managed tenant that was removed from the multi-tenant management platform using the offboardTenant action.
+Carries out the appropriate procedures to reset the onboarding status for the managed tenant that was removed from the multitenant management platform using the offboardTenant action.
-By invoking this action the platform will attempt to onboard the managed tenant for management.
+By invoking this action the platform attempts to onboard the managed tenant for management.
+This API is available in the following national cloud deployments.

 ## SYNTAX